pawelwiteckiwawrzyniak/cat-search-website-JS-project/README.md

 # Cat Search Website - project

-- This is a simple, interactive website created using HTML, CSS, and JavaScript, enhanced with additional libraries such as Axios, Notiflix, and Slim-Select
+- This is a simple, interactive website created using JavaScript, enhanced with additional libraries such as Axios, Notiflix, and Slim-Select

 ## Table of Contents